Stereochemistry and Chirality

 If you’ve covered chirality at all, this term “meso” might be familiar to you.
 Despite having two chiral enters, “meso” tartaric acid has an internal plane of symmetry and is therefore not a chiral molecule.
 The name “meso” has come to denote a whole class of compounds that bear chiral centers but are not themselves chiral.

 3. Do Molecules With An (R) Configuration always Rotate Plane-Polarized Light To The Right?
+(Hint: No)

 Sometimes you might see a molecule that rotates plane-polarized light to the right (dextrorotatory) described as (+) and a molecule that rotates plane-polarized light to the left (levorotatory) as (–).

 Hence, we can have (+)-tartaric acid and (–)-tartaric acid, (+)-glucose and (–)-glucose, and (+)-morphine and (–)-morphine – all pairs of enantiomers.